DiamondLightSource/tickit/docs/user/tutorials/use-composed-adapter.rst

             self.device.amplification = amplification

-In its entirety your addapter should look as below.
+In its entirety your adapter should look as below.

 .. code-block:: python